 - Skulduggery Pleasant has a bit of a crush on her.

 - In Mad Men, Betty Draper is said to look like Kelly.
-The show's stylists intentionally modeled Betty's general look on her.
+The show's costume and hair departments intentionally modeled Betty's general look on her.